 General business license

 Your city or county requires a general business license or permit for any business – including a short-term rental.
+Be sure to register your business with your local government.

 Short-term rental license